Full house at Crucible sees Selby win world snooker champs - WHIZ News

 Selby has bounced back from an agonizing 17-16 loss to O’Sullivan in last year’s semifinals.

-Murphy was looking to become a two-time champion, after his victory as a qualifier in 2005.
+Murphy was aiming to become a two-time champion, after his victory as a qualifier in 2005.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports